PGPinformatics/PGPincubator/recipes/Creating-desktop-shortcut.md

-# Creating a desktop shortcut to a specific web page
+# Creating a desktop shortcut to a specific URL

-Create a file in `~/.local/share/applications` with +x
+Create a file called something like `arvados.desktop` in `~/.local/share/applications` with +x

 ```
 [Desktop Entry]